r-lib/vctrs/tests/testthat/_snaps/subscript.md

     Condition
       Error:
       !
 Can't subset elements.
+      Caused by error:
-      x Subscript must be logical or character, not `NULL`.
+      !
+Subscript must be logical or character, not `NULL`.

 ---